 1. INTRODUCTION 3

-1.1 Purpose
+1.1 Purpose 3

+1.2 Scope

-1.2 1.3 Scope Our EDI Vision and Mission
+1.3 Our EDI Vision and Mission 3

-1.3 Legislative Context / References
+1.4 Legislative Context / References

 2. GENERAL PRINCIPLES

-3. RESPONSIBILITIES
+3. RESPONSIBILITIES 4

-3.1 The Executive Committee and Board of Directors are responsible for: 4
+3.1 The Board of Directors are responsible for: 4

-3.2 Managers are responsible for: 4
+3.2 Managers are responsible for:

-3.3 Human Resources Representatives are responsible for: 4
+3.3 Human Resources Representatives are responsible for:

-3.4 The Head of Equality, Diversity and Inclusion is responsible for: 4
+3.4 Head of Sustainability and Inclusion is responsible for:

+3.5 The EDI Steering Group and EDI Focus Group are responsible for: 5

-3.5 All employees, officers, workers, consultants, contractors, agency workers and visitors to VolkerWessels UK, and those contracted to work at, or for the business are responsible for: 4
+3.6 All employees, officers, workers, consultants, contractors, agency workers and visitors to VolkerWessels UK, and those contracted to work at, or for the business are responsible for: 5

 4. COMMUNICATION 5

 4.1 The Policy 5

 4.2 The Equality, Diversity, and Inclusion Insite page 5

 5. BREACH OF THE POLICY 5

 6. RECRUITMENT AND SELECTION 5

 7. PROMOTION, TRANSFER AND TRAINING 6

 8. TERMS OF EMPLOYMENT, BENEFITS, FACILITIES AND SERVICES 7

-9. GRIEVANCES, DISCIPLINARY PROCEDURES, DISMISSALS AND REDUNDANCIES 7
+9. GRIEVANCES, DISCIPLINARY PROCEDURES, DISMISSALS AND REDUNDANCIES

-10. BULLYING AND HARASSMENT 7
+10. BULLYING AND HARASSMENT 8

 10.1 Bullying and Harassment - What are the Differences?
-8

 11. DISABILITIES AND REASONABLE ADJUSTMENTS 9

 12. MONITORING AND REVIEW OF POLICIES 11

 13. DEFINITIONS 11

 14. IMS AUTHORISATION 13